-Puh is a major town where you can get various things from Puh General Store and there is a PWD rest house as well 4-5 KMs off the main road.
+Puh is a major town where you can get various things from Puh General Store and there is a PWD rest house as well 4-5 km off the main road.

 Getting to Shipki La is a different story as it is a pass that connects India and Tibet.
 The route to Shipki La comes before Nako or Ka Zigs (loops) and just before the Khab bridge (about 2 KMs), you will see a Y-Fork uphill going towards Khab Village – Namgia – Shipki La is about 40 KMs from the highway and then you are only allowed to go to Namgia village.

-I have known just few guys who have done Shipki La and one of them really had tough time with the ITBP guys who deposited all his electronic gadgets before allowing him to venture ahead.
-On return he was allowed to take them back… So, it is quite an adventure but again they both were bikers and I am not sure how they will react seeing the car over there…
+I have known just a few guys who have done Shipki La, and one of them had a tough time with the ITBP guys who deposited all his electronic gadgets before allowing him to venture ahead.
+On return, he was allowed to take them back.
+So, it is quite an adventure, but again they both were bikers, and I am not sure how they will react seeing the car over there…

-Namgia Dogri is your best bet for the view of Reo Purgyal Peak but as civilian you will be allowed up to Namgia Village only.
+Namgia Dogri is your best bet for the view of Reo Purgyal Peak but as a civilian, you will be allowed up to Namgia Village only.
 Villagers from Namgia can only go up to Dogri.
 But, you can get a view of Reo Purgyal from Khab Bridge as well 🙂

 If you are interested to know more about the silk route in detail then better talk to some old people from villages like Namgia, Nako, Nesang, Dubling and Chitkul villages.

-Khab is a place where there is a bridge over the confluence of Spiti River and Sutluj River Just ahead of the bridge, you cross a section which is carved out of the mountain almost like a one wall tunnel 🙂 … Technically, Khab Bridge is not on Hindustan Tibet Road but on NH-22
+Khab is a place where there is a bridge over the confluence of Spiti River and Sutlej River Just ahead of the bridge, you cross a section which is carved out of the mountain almost like a one wall tunnel 🙂 … Technically, Khab Bridge is not on Hindustan Tibet Road but on NH-22 or NH-05.

 Upper Kinnaur Valley | Khab – Nako – Malling Nalla – Chango – Sumdo

-After Khab bridge, you feel out of the world and then an ascend of Ka Loops takes you to one of the most picturesque villages in the world Nako Nako is also famous for its Nako Lake, a small lake with a beautiful backdrop – not to be missed.
+After Khab bridge, you feel out of the world and then an ascend of Ka Loops takes you to one of the most picturesque villages in the world, Nako.
+It is also famous for its Nako Lake, a small lake with a beautiful backdrop – not to be missed.

-Once you cross Malling, then a steep descent will take you all the way down to Chango Village. be careful on you descend as it is quite steep.
+Once you cross Malling, then a steep descent will take you all the way down to Chango Village.
+Be careful about your descend as it is quite steep.
 Chango is a place where you see loads of Apple Orchards.
 Do not miss the chance to buy some golden apples or apricots, if possible or available.

 Spiti Valley | Sumdo – Kaurik – Geyu Mummy – Tabo

 No permits are issued for Kaurik and Shipki La by any direct access.
-It may be possible with some contacts but I haven’t heard anything about it.
-Best bet is to land there directly and then you need to be lucky enough to assure the guy at the post that you will just return without any trouble.
+It may be possible with some contacts, but I haven’t heard anything about it.
+The best bet is to land there directly, and then you need to be lucky enough to assure the guy at the post that you will return without any trouble.
 You might find some accounts over the Internet who have done it this way only.

-Geyu Village is famous for 500+ year old mummy which is present in this village.
+Geyu Village is famous for its 500-year-old mummy which is present in this village.
 It will take you about 2 Hrs to visit Geyu from the diversion point.